Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Firth would do *anything* for Blaczynski, and vice versa.

-"Well, whatever gets you two off, I guess…" Julian teased, and then groaned a bit from the pain.
+"Well, whatever gets you two off, I guess..."
+Julian teased, and then groaned a bit from the pain.
 Those last few reps had absolutely *kicked his ass.*

 "Right," Blaczynski grinned. "*You* get all your grabass with the cavemonkeys!
 Hey, is it true their dicks’re bigger than—? *Ow!"*